Those Who Want to Go: A More Expansive Great Repatriation

 Repatriation Totals:

-With the writing of this piece, we have outlined how the United States could reasonably repatriate 86.1 million non-Whites from the country peaceably and humanely.
+With the writing of this piece, we have outlined how the United States could reasonably repatriate 86.1 million minority individuals from the country peaceably and humanely.
 Roughly 51 million of these repatriates would be non-naturalized immigrants, illegals, the children of these immigrants, and some denaturalized immigrants.
 The remaining 35 million would be composed of voluntary repatriates who took up an incentive structure and resource offered to return to their ancestral homelands.

 After the departure of these 86.1 million people the White population of the United States, numbering roughly 195 million people, would increase from its current 54% share of the population to 80% of the American populace, an increase of 26 points that would undo the previous 45 years of demographic change which has been imposed on the American people.